 We have used eq.(\ref{diegoa}) in the last equality.
 In Figure \ref{fig:rtD5} we find the function $r(t)$, the momentum and the proper momentum, together with the complexity for this background.
-Appendix \ref{lastapp} studies the case of a SCFT coupled to gravity and its complexity. \\ As a summary of this section: in all these confining models we find the oscillations in the complexity found in the Anabal\'on-Ross model.
+Appendix \ref{lastapp} studies the case of a SCFT coupled to gravity and its complexity. \\ \underline{ \bf Summary of this section}: in all these confining models we find the oscillations in the complexity found in the Anabal\'on-Ross model.
 The oscillatory complexity seems to be a universal characteristic of confining systems.
 It would be nice to study the addition of conserved R-charges to the study in this section.
 The oscillatory behaviour should be viewed as the universal, coarse feature common to smooth holographic confining geometries.
 The detailed waveform of the oscillatory motion contains more refined information.
 For a radial trajectory in a metric of the form

 with initial point $r_{\rm UV}$, the period and amplitude are controlled by integrals and ratios involving the warp factors $A(r)$ and $B(r)$.
 Therefore different geometries need not give identical complexity curves.
 The Anabalon--Ross model, Witten's D4 model, Klebanov--Strassler, the baryonic branch, and wrapped-D5 backgrounds differ in their running, their IR caps, their symmetry-breaking data, and their available charge sectors.
 These differences are reflected in the period, amplitude, anharmonicity and charge dependence of $C_K(t)$.
 In this sense Krylov spread complexity is not merely a binary detector of confinement.
 It can also act as a quantum-information probe of model-dependent IR structure.
 A systematic reconstruction of such IR data from the full complexity waveform is an interesting problem that we leave for future work.